smlx/hashy/README.md

 ## About

-`hashy` is a CLI tool and Go library for inpsection and manipulation of password hashes, such as you may find in `/etc/shadow` on Unix systems.
+`hashy` is a CLI tool and Go library for inspection and manipulation of password hashes, such as you may find in `/etc/shadow` on Unix systems.
 It may be useful to sysadmins or security researchers.

 ### Features